vanhoangkha/n8n-on-aws-eks/README.md

                               S3 Backup (Optional)
 ```

-1. **User Access**: Users access n8n interface through Load Balancer URL or custom domain (HTTPS can be configured separately).
+1. **User Access** - Users access n8n interface through Load Balancer URL or custom domain (HTTPS can be configured separately).

-2. **Request Processing**: Requests are routed to n8n application pods within the dedicated n8n namespace.
+2. **Request Processing** - Requests are routed to n8n application pods within the dedicated n8n namespace.

-3. **Data Persistence**: Workflow runtime interacts with PostgreSQL for data storage and retrieval operations.
+3. **Data Persistence** - Workflow runtime interacts with PostgreSQL for data storage and retrieval operations.

-4. **Monitoring**: All metrics and logs are exported to CloudWatch for real-time monitoring and optimization.
+4. **Monitoring** - All metrics and logs are exported to CloudWatch for real-time monitoring and optimization.

-5. **Backup Operations**: Automated CronJob backups send data to S3 for disaster recovery (when configured).
+5. **Backup Operations** - Automated CronJob backups send data to S3 for disaster recovery (when configured).

 ### Architecture Benefits

-**Multi-Region Ready**: Easy expansion across multiple AWS regions with consistent deployment patterns.
+- **Multi-Region Ready** - Easy expansion across multiple AWS regions with consistent deployment patterns.

-**Security by Design**: NetworkPolicy isolation, HTTPS encryption, and separate IAM roles for enhanced security.
+- **Security by Design** - NetworkPolicy isolation, HTTPS encryption, and separate IAM roles for enhanced security.

-**Observability**: Integrated metrics, logs, and events with CloudWatch for comprehensive monitoring.
+- **Observability** - Integrated metrics, logs, and events with CloudWatch for comprehensive monitoring.

-**Scalability**: Supports horizontal pod autoscaling based on CPU/memory load with automatic resource management.
+- **Scalability** - Supports horizontal pod autoscaling based on CPU/memory load with automatic resource management.

-**High Availability**: Multi-AZ deployment with pod anti-affinity for fault tolerance and zero-downtime operations.
+- **High Availability** - Multi-AZ deployment with pod anti-affinity for fault tolerance and zero-downtime operations.

-**Cost Optimization**: Resource quotas and limits prevent over-provisioning while maintaining performance.
+- **Cost Optimization** - Resource quotas and limits prevent over-provisioning while maintaining performance.

+---

 ## What is n8n?